- A doula offers emotional and practical support to families during pregnancy, childbirth and early parenthood.

 Doulas can be employed directly and paid by their clients, or may choose to volunteer – such as under the Doula UK Access Fund or with women’s refuge charities – or may be employed in the NHS, or paid by Social Services or Childrens’ Centres working with their clients.

-The cost of a doula birth package varies according to location and experience, but generally falls between £500 and £2000 for a Recognised doula.
-Mentored doulas with Doula UK, who are usually less experienced and are undergoing mentorship from an experienced doula, usually charge between £150-600 for a birth package.
-Postnatal doulas charge from upwards of £10 per hour.
+The cost of a doula birth package varies according to location and experience, but generally starts at £600 for a birth package.
+Postnatal doulas charge from upwards of £15 per hour.

-Doula UK also provides the Doula Access Fund, which enables women who would not otherwise be able to afford a doula to access support.
-The Access Fund covers a doula’s expenses but the doula gives her services voluntarily.
+Doula UK also provides the Doula Access Fund, which enables those who would not otherwise be able to afford a doula to access support.

 Is there any evidence to back up claims about doulas?